jos-ter/jos-ter.github.io/README.md

 # jos-ter.github.io
 Welcome to the [Demo Grant Bank](jos-ter.github.io "Demo Grant Bank").
-Check your account anytime anywhere.
+Check your account anytime and anywhere.

 Shall we take charge?
 Stop this slavery?
 Make it an open source thing?